-As Wiener ran for the state senate, raking in campaign cash from the tech industry, he opposed the 2016 “Tech Tax.”
-The proposed San Francisco ballot measure would have levied a payroll tax on tech companies, raising tens of millions each year, to build affordable housing and fund homeless services.
-Housing justice activists supported the initiative as a way to finally, and urgently, address San Francisco’s homeless emergency.
+As Wiener ran for the state senate, he opposed the 2016 “Tech Tax.”
+The proposed San Francisco ballot measure would have levied a payroll tax on tech companies, raising tens of millions each year to build affordable housing and fund homeless services.
+Housing justice activists supported the initiative as a way to urgently address San Francisco’s homeless emergency.
 But it didn’t get enough support from the San Francisco Board of Supervisors, including Wiener, and failed to land on the city ballot.
 The Tech Tax, which Big Tech vigorously opposed, went nowhere.

-That same year, Wiener again sided with Big Tech, and went against housing justice activists, backing Proposition Q. The San Francisco ballot measure allowed the city to more easily clear homeless encampments, essentially criminalizing homelessness.
-While Big Tech didn’t want to be taxed to help the homeless, the industry wholeheartedly supported and funded Prop Q to sweep the homeless off the streets.
+That same year, Wiener again sided with Big Tech, and went against housing justice activists, by backing Proposition Q. The San Francisco ballot measure allowed the city to more easily clear homeless encampments, essentially criminalizing homelessness.
+While Big Tech didn’t want to be taxed to help the homeless, the industry wholeheartedly supported and funded Prop Q to sweep unhoused individuals off the streets.
 Voters approved the initiative.

 But as is too often the case, the money won out — Wiener, the definition of a “Corporate Democrat,” was victorious by the minuscule margin of 8,146 votes.
-He had Big Tech, and Big Real Estate, to thank for his sudden rise in power and influence — he could now push far-reaching legislation that impacted the length and breadth of California.
-Wiener’s win, of course, was a victory for the tech and real estate industries, too — they now had a reliable friend, who owed them big favors, in the state senate.
+He had Big Tech, and Big Real Estate, to thank for his sudden rise in power and influence — he could now push far-reaching legislation that would impact the length and breadth of California.
+Wiener’s win, of course, was also a victory for the tech and real estate industries — they now had a reliable friend, who owed them big favors, in the state senate.

 Wiener and Big Real Estate have always shared the same agenda: deregulate the housing market and construct as much luxury housing as possible.
 It’s a surefire way for the real estate industry to generate billions in revenue — developers can build whatever they want, wherever they want.

-Wiener and the real estate industry try to camouflage that profit motive by insisting, to whoever will listen, that deregulation and massive construction are the perfect antidotes for California’s housing affordability crisis.
+Wiener and the real estate industry try to camouflage that profit motive by insisting that deregulation and massive construction are the perfect antidotes for California’s housing affordability crisis.
 It’s simply an issue of supply and demand, they say.
 YIMBYs constantly broadcast this notion, too, with the mainstream media often providing a 50,000-watt megaphone.

 Wiener and Big Real Estate’s agenda is known as “trickle-down” housing, which many say fuels gentrification and higher rents in middle- and working-class communities where luxury apartment complexes are built.